Science Learning Hub logo

 Viruses

-Viruses are very basic (and tiny) microorganisms that are not considered living.
+Viruses are very basic (and tiny) and are not considered living.
 A virus is genetic material wrapped up in a protein coat.
 Viruses hijack cells and use the cells to replicate themselves.
 Viruses can be pathogenic and cause us harm.

 Acknowledgement: Sebastian Kaulitzki